artwilton/fcp-trim-and-concat/README.md

-# fcp-lossless-trim-and-concat
+# fcp-trim-and-concat
-Losslessly trim and concatenate videos files using Final Cut Pro and FFmpeg.
+Trim and concatenate videos files using Final Cut Pro and FFmpeg.